 WOODY: Everyone looked around and thought, ‘Well, where now?’
 What are you expected to do when you’ve been in one of the biggest bands in Britain?
 I was 25 and my career was over – and I hadn’t even started my life!
-There were some dire days.
-I remember thinking, ‘What am I gonna do?’
+It was a dodgy period because I honestly didn’t know where I was going.
+There were some dire days and I remember thinking, ‘What am I gonna do?’
 Drumming was all I knew.

 BEDDERS: I think it affected everyone in different ways.
 I felt very flat for about a year; it took me about 18 months to start functioning properly again.

 CHRIS: I went through a period of saying I was ex-Madness, but you’re not; you never are, until the day you die.

 SUGGS: I was 25 and had done everything one is supposed to do in one’s lifetime and I didn’t know what to do next.
 In a way, it came as a great relief because you do have to go out there in the world on your own and find out for yourself what goes on in the real world outside the castle walls.

 LEE: These were the wilderness years where I became a mountain bike shop owner, a gardener, a painter and decorater, a fly poster, a dustman, a drunk, a manic depressive and typical loser of the highest degree.
 It still spurs me on now.

 WOODY: It was nerve-wracking.
 It was a bit like floundering in the deep end of a pool; not knowing what you’re gonna do with your life.
 I did think about getting involved in the record business in some way.
 But that’s not me.